JetBrains/intellij-sdk-docs/topics/tutorials/kotlin.md

 ### Kotlin Standard Library

 Since Kotlin 1.4, a dependency on the standard library `stdlib` is added automatically ([API Docs](https://kotlinlang.org/api/latest/jvm/stdlib/)).
-In most cases, it is not needed to include it in the plugin distribution as the platform already bundles it.
+In most cases, it is not necessary to include it in the plugin distribution as the platform already bundles it.

 To opt out, add this line in <path>gradle.properties</path>: